Kazi Abdul Wadud

+Early life and education

+Abdul Wadud was born on 26 April 1894 to a Bengali family of Muslim Kazis in the village of Bagmara in Pangsha, Goalanda subdivision, Faridpur district, Bengal Presidency in present-day Bangladesh.
+He was the son of railway station master Kazi Syed Husain and a relative of Qazi Motahar Hossain.
+His forefathers had arrived to Mughal Bengal from Western Asia during the reign of Emperor Jahangir, designated as Islamic court judges.

 Academic life

 In 1913, he passed matriculation from Dhaka Collegiate School.
 Then he passed l.A. and B.A. from Presidency College, Kolkata.
 In 1919 he completed an M.A. in economics from Calcutta University.

 Contributions

 In 1926, he founded Muslim Sahitto Somaj in Dhaka and he also led the Buddhir Mukti (rising up from ignorance) movement with some young writers.
 His newspaper Shikha helped to increase the growth of the movement.
 Sayed Abdul hossen and Qazi Motahar Hossain also joined this movement.
 Kazi Abdul Wadud was closely related with the Bengali Muslim literary movement.